 Avoiding burning multiple candles in the same room

 While burning multiple candles isn’t as likely to set off a fire alarm, it is still best to avoid doing so in a hotel room.
 This is because a single candle doesn’t produce enough smoke to set off a fire alarm, and multiple candles can easily trigger a false alarm.
-In addition, placing candles near the smoke sensor can minimize the risk of triggering a false alarm.
+In addition, placing candles near the smoke sensor can minimize the risk of starting a false alarm.

 Avoiding burning candles directly under the sensors